 Welcome to Industry Health, my name is Laura McWilliams.

-I am a cook, chef, baker, pastry chef, teacher, and holistic health coach.
+I have worked as a cook, chef, baker, pastry chef, server, bartender, cafe owner, and manager.
+These days, I am a teacher and holistic health coach.
 I work 1 on 1 with Chefs to help them get back the healthy energy that they need to be successful in this industry.
 Private health coaching is a powerful way to change your life.
 I work with Chefs all over the country who are ready to make positive changes in their lives and finally be able to reach the top of their game.
 In addition, I work with groups of restaurant staff to establish health habits at work and promote stability in their jobs and in their lives.

 I love restaurants.
 I love the culture, I love the people, I love the food.
 I spent over 15 years working in restaurants.
 These days, wellness is totally my jam.
 I eat great, take very good care of my body, and I am passionate about spreading health education through the industry.
 I design programs that excite and inspire.
 I want to be a role model for kitchen workers everywhere: it is possible to do the work that you love and still be healthy.
 Get in touch with me if you would like to know more about how I can help you or your restaurant get on track to great health.